-The Division of Developmental Disabilities has funding, certification, and monitoring responsibilities for nineteen non-profit community agencies serving people with developmental disabilities.
-These agencies, which are certified by the Division of Developmental Disabilities, are commonly referred to as Community Support Providers.
-These nineteen agencies provide services to over 2,000 people in a variety of settings.
-Providers remain certified by undergoing review activities conducted by the Division of Developmental Disabilities and include Council on Quality & Leadership or Life Quality Reviews and Administrative Rules of South Dakota reviews.
+The Division of Developmental Disabilities (DDD) has funding, certification and monitoring responsibilities for 19 nonprofit community agencies serving people with developmental disabilities.
+These agencies, which are certified by DDD, are commonly referred to as Community Support Providers (CSPs).
+These CSPs provide services to over 2,000 people in a variety of settings.
+Providers remain certified by undergoing review activities conducted by DDD and include Council on Quality and Leadership or Life Quality Reviews and Administrative Rules of South Dakota reviews.

-Community Support Providers provide services which may include residential, vocational, service coordination, and nursing care.
-Community Support Providers provide residential options for people, such as group homes and supervised apartments.
-Community living training and residential expanded follow-along are also provided for those who are living on their own or are working toward that goal.
-Vocational opportunities may include working in the agency workshop, job coaching and pre-vocational training for participants looking for community jobs and vocational expanded follow-along for those working in the community.
+Community Support Providers may offer residential and vocational services, as well as service coordination and nursing care.
+CSPs provide residential options for people, such as group homes and supervised apartments.
+Community-living training and residential expanded follow-along are also provided for those who are living on their own or are working toward that goal.
+Vocational opportunities may include working in the agency workshop, job coaching and pre-vocational training for participants looking for community jobs, and vocational expanded follow-along for those working in the community.

 - For services available for adults, call 605-773-3438.